 The CD Arrives

 It’s hard to imagine a world without CDs (and CD-ROMs), but before 1983, this was the reality.
-Initially developed by Sony and Philips to store and distribute music, the CD was eventually used by computer and electronics companies to store information and software, as well.
+Initially developed by Sony and Philips to store and distribute music, the CD was eventually used by computer and electronics companies to store information and software.

 The Compact Compaq

 Described to the general public as the very first computer to be 100% IBM PC-compatible, Compaq Computer Corporation’s Compaq Portable was a clone of the IBM PC capable of running all the same software at a smaller price.
-The company quickly surpassed $100 million in sales, which was the most an American company had ever made in a year at the time.
+The company quickly surpassed $100 million in sales, the most an American company had ever made in a year.

 Welcome, Windows

-Bill Gates and his company Microsoft had a pretty great 1983.
-From the announcement of Microsoft Windows to the release of Microsoft Word, it was clear that this company was making the kind of advancements that would cement them as a real powerhouse of computing.
+Bill Gates and his company, Microsoft, had a pretty great 1983.
+From the announcement of Microsoft Windows to the release of Microsoft Word, it was clear that this company was making the kind of advancements that would cement them as a real computing powerhouse.

 DNS Debuts and the Internet Comes Alive

-Similar to the establishment of the TCP/IP protocol in 1981, the introduction of the DNS in 1983 brought the world that much closer to the Internet we know and rely on today.
+Similar to establishing the TCP/IP protocol in 1981, the introduction of the DNS in 1983 brought the world closer to the Internet we know and rely on today.
 In short, DNS is the structured naming system that the Internet uses to identify computers that can be reached over the Internet.
 It’s with this introduction that many consider to be the official start of the Internet as we know it.

 1984